econoalchemist/COLDCARD-Paranoid/README.md

 Next we'll get the ColdCard configured as a "watch-only" wallet in Sparrow Wallet and demonstrate how to transact in an air-gapped fashion.

 ## Connecting ColdCard to Sparrow Wallet
-In this section you will see how to connect your ColdCard to Sparrow Wallet using a your own Electrum Rust Server.
+In this section you will see how to connect your ColdCard to Sparrow Wallet using a your own Electrum Rust Server connected over Tor.
 If you don't have your own Electrum Rust Server, you can use BitcoinCore as a backend as demonstrated in the [MiddleGround guide](https://github.com/econoalchemist/ColdCard-MiddleGround).
 However, BitcoinCore stores your wallet balances and xpub unencrypted on your desktop.
 Or if you don't have your own Bitcoin node, you can use reputable public Electrum servers as demonstrated in the [UltraQuick guide](https://github.com/econoalchemist/ColdCard-UltraQuick).
 However, there are privacy tradeoffs that come with using the convenience of a public Electrum server.
 Luckily there are a number of resources avilable to help you spin up your own Bitcoin node, to learn more check out:

 - [RaspiBlitz](https://github.com/rootzoll/raspiblitz)
 - [Bitcoin.org](https://bitcoin.org/en/bitcoin-core/)